 July 2024

-Presentation and discussion of the projects developed by the participants of the practical section
+Presentation and discussion of ideas of the projects developed by the participants of the practical section

 ORGANIZERS